Two months ago I was diagnosed with central centrifugal cicatricial alopecia (CCCA) or scarring alopecia.

 Someone here turned me on to Killer Strands blog a month ago and I'm still reading my way through it, but she does talk about alopecia.
 Might be worth checking out.

 My son wears combat boots (and a parachute).
+So does my son-in-law.
 The older I get, the less patience I have with cleverness.
 Thomas Sowell.

 Resolve to perform what you ought.
 Perform without fail what you resolve.
 Benjamin Franklin.

 Don't go around saying the world owes you a living.
 The world owes you nothing.
 It was here first.
 Mark Twain.

 mosxy - who was able to diagnose you? a dermatologist? i have been to 2 different ones now that just say "oh your hair loss is just natural" "its just catching up with you since you are not taking birch control anymore"